 I will be wasting my money if I buy a piano for my child and he/she loses interest subsequently.

 This is the reason why I do not take in students who do not have a piano at home.
 Not having an instrument at home to practice will lead to no progress, which will in turn cause the student to lose interest.
 If you are not sure whether your child will develop interest but wants to learn, at least get a digital piano for him/her to practice on.
-It will only cost as low as $500 (or even lower for a used one).
+It will only cost as low as $500 for a used one.

 If my child can reach grade 8, I will buy a good piano for him.
 A cheap, low quality piano is sufficient because the child has at least something to practice on.
 All pianos sound the same, it is the skill of the player that makes the piano sound different.

 This is a very common misconception, and it is one of the worst mistake a parent can make regarding a child’s music education, especially if the child has the potential to excel in it.
 While it is possible for one to reach grade 8 practicing on a low quality piano, it is not without agony and frustration, especially for a musically sensitive child, because he knows what can achieve by playing on a good piano, but simply could not do it on his own piano.
-(And this is only worse for those who have only practiced on a bad piano).
 My definition of a good piano is simply an exam model with a good sound and touch, not a grand piano.
-And it can cost as low as $2000 to get a second hand one.
+And it can cost as low as $3000 to get a second hand one.
 By the time the child reaches grade 8 (after much frustration) and if the parent really gets a good piano by then, the new piano will only be used for one year before the child attains the final grade 8.
 And the child certainly would have reached grade 8 much earlier or done much better for his exam if he have had a good piano to practice on because he would have enjoyed his practice so much more.
 The worst decision parents can make in buying a piano is to buy according to the price – to get the cheapest one for their child.
 Practicing on a low quality instrument simply does not do a musically inclined child any justice at all, and it might even be detrimental to his sense of pitch and tone with prolonged exposure to an instrument with bad tone that easily goes out of tune.

 Many people do not understand the difference between a good and bad sounding piano because they are not piano players and have never really heard (listen) to a good/bad sound before.
 Listening to a good sounding piano versus a bad sounding one is like listening to your favourite music with good quality speakers versus listening to it on your laptop/handphone.
 No matter how good the CD/performer is, it is simply not the same experience as listening with good quality speakers.
 Furthermore, a piano consists of moving parts, so the difference between a good and bad piano is not only the sound but also the touch.
-Playing on a good piano versus a bad piano is like driving a Mitsubishi lancer versus an old COE car.
-No matter how fast you try to drive the old car, it can never run as fast or as smooth as the lancer.
+Playing on a good piano versus a bad piano is like driving a Toyato Prius (I’m not familiar with cars, so this is just an example) versus an old COE car.
+No matter how fast you try to drive the old car, it can never run as fast or as smooth as the Prius.
 Yes, it can still get you from place to place, but the cost is the time taken to travel and the cost of a breakdown.